ThalesLudwig/chat-moduler/README.md

 ## Project Status
-This was a little project I created for personal use before the advent of AI.
+This was a little project I created for personal use before the advent of AI.<br/>
-With all these ChatGPT-like tools available, this library hasn't aged well.
+With all these ChatGPT-like tools available, this library hasn't aged well.<br/>
 Chat-moduler is now a legacy project, and I won't be giving it any more updates.

 <br/>